obDann/fundamentals/designPatterns/README.md

 [Iterator:](./Iterator) Allows clients to sequentially traverse through a collection of objects in a class

-[Publish Subscribe:](./publishSubscribe) Allows many objects to automatically react when behaviour of an observable changes
+[Publish Subscribe:](./PublishSubscribe) Allows many objects to automatically react when behaviour of an observable changes

+[Null Object:](./NullObject) Avoid checking for nulls in your structure by making your own null object

 #### Creational Design Patterns: Focuses in class instantiation.